Selleban2209/FMU_test_env/ReadMe.md

----

 # RTLola-FMU Evaluation Scripts

-This repository provides a collection of Python scripts for testing and analyzing Functional Mock-up Units (FMUs) instrumented with RTLola runtime monitoring specifications.
+This repository provides a collection of Python scripts for testing and analyzing Functional Mock-up Units (FMUs) with RTLola runtime integration.
+Monitoring FMUs properties up to a user defined specifications.
 The tools support benchmarking, visual analysis, and specification switching during simulation.

 ## Contents